Lexington SC: Toyota Stadium (2023–24)

 Originally, the team had plans for a downtown stadium as a part of the Lexington Center Corporation's High Street Development Project.
 The stadium's design was being directed by architecture firm Gensler.
 The firm is perhaps best known for designing Shanghai Tower, currently the world's third-tallest building by height.
 The firm is also responsible for designing several other sporting-specific stadiums and entertainment facilities including Milwaukee Bucks Entertainment Blocks (Milwaukee Bucks), BMO Stadium (Los Angeles FC), Q2 Stadium (Austin FC), and BMO Field, Canada's first soccer-specific stadium (Toronto FC).

 The proposed location for the facility was in the heart of downtown, directly across the street from Central Bank Center and Rupp Arena, a multi-purpose venue which hosts the Kentucky Wildcats men's basketball team, concerts, conventions, and shows.
-The team has since withdrawn this proposal and that site will be used for mixed-use development instead.
+The team eventually withdrew the proposal for the site, which will now be used for other mixed-use development.

+Lexington SC Stadium (2024–present)

+Lexington Sporting Club now has a soccer-specific stadium off Athens–Boonesboro Road near Interstate 75, with a capacity of 7,500 that can be expanded up to 11,000 with renovations.
+Surrounding the stadium are the training grounds for both professional teams, as well as training and playing fields for the youth, academy, and pre-professional teams.

+The stadium opened on September 8, 2024, with a USL Super League match between Lexington SC Women and Tampa Bay Sun FC.
+In the first match played in stadium history, the home team lost 3–2.
+The men's team also played their inaugual match later that same day, a 1–0 loss to One Knoxville FC in USL League One.

-Academy
+Lexington SC Academy

+Pathway-to-pro development

-On the same day the club revealed its branding, Lexington SC also announced that two local youth soccer clubs, Lexington F.C. and Commonwealth Soccer Club, would merge to form Lexington SC Academy.
-In April 2022, Lexington SC announced that it will join the Girls Academy League to add a girls' youth program in Fall 2022.
-The following week, the club announced its participation in the USL Academy as part of its pathway-to-pro development model for youth.
+The development side of the club, Lexington SC Academy, was formed on March 22, 2022, the same day the professional club's branding was revealed.
+This academy was created through the merger of two local youth soccer clubs: Lexington F.C. and Commonwealth Soccer Club.

+In April 2022, the club announced it would join the Girls Academy League to add a girls' youth program later in the fall.

+The following week, the club announced its participation in the USL Academy as part of its pro development model for youth players.
 Their teams play in leagues like Kentucky Premier League (KPL), Kentucky Select Soccer League (KSSL), Great Lakes Conference (GLC), Girls Academy (GA), and more.

+MLS NEXT expansion

-On February 28, 2025, it was announced that the U-13-19 top boys teams would join MLS NEXT's new competition tier operated by the National Academy League competing in the Great Lakes Division.
+On February 28, 2025, in a significant step for the program, it was announced that the U-13-19 top boys teams would join MLS NEXT's new competition tier operated by the National Academy League, where they'd compete in the Great Lakes Division.